Motor-CAD adaptive templates scripting#

 Adaptive templates script#

 Adaptive Templates can be enabled by going to the Geometry -> Editor -> Adaptive Templates tab and setting the Geometry Templates Type from Standard to Adaptive.
-This means that the Adaptive Templates Script is run every time the Motor-CAD geometry is created, and the scripting interface enabled, which allows editing of the script.
+This means that the Adaptive Templates script is run every time the Motor-CAD geometry is created, and the scripting interface enabled, which allows editing of the script.

 To set an adaptive geometry for a Motor-CAD file, a script must be loaded in to the Adaptive Templates tab and run.
 Adaptive Templates Python scripts can also be executed externally, but unless the script is loaded in to the Adaptive Templates tab in Motor-CAD, the geometry is only defined temporarily.